arinbasu/Reproducible-research-using-Authorea-markdown-and-github/llqbu2n8ko8.md

 Figure 2.
 Image B

 We can add citations in only one way.
-If I want to cite basu, I just upload
+If I want to cite basu, I just upload a bibte